Investing

 Target Date Funds are set up to rebalance automatically.
 As they get closer to their target date (ie. retirement) they adjust to a more conservative financial strategy which reduces your likelihood of sequence of return risk.

 For many people, risk is scary, dangerous, and potentially harmful.
 But, it’s something you can learn from, too.
-Risk can help uncover your money personality, weak spots in your financial plan, and areas where you need to improve.
+Risk can help uncover your money personality, weak spots in your financial plan, and areas where you can improve.

 All of these risk reduction techniques lower your chances of not being able to recover from a loss.
-But, unfortunately, they can’t eliminate it completely.
+But, unfortunately, they can’t eliminate risk completely.

 Which risk reduction strategy has helped you the most?
 Comment below.